 If you’re on the Shopify plan or higher, then you can access reports to analyze your product costs and margins.
-You can also determine your cost of goods sold (COGS).
+You can also find your cost of goods sold (COGS).

 Entering the cost per item is optional.
-If you choose to enter your costs, then it’s best to add the amounts to all of your existing products at the same time by using the bulk editor or a CSV import.
+If you choose to enter your costs, then add the amounts to all your existing products at the same time by using the bulk editor or a CSV import.
 By updating the information at the same time, you can get the most value out of your profit reports.

 Cost per item doesn't apply to gift card products.